suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 2. The second integer represents the minor number.
 This is typically reserved for new features or large, non-breaking changes.
 3. The third integer is the patch version.
 This is typically reserved for bug fixes.

-The pre-release indicator SHOULD NOT appear as element 0.
+The pre-release indicator MUST NOT appear as element 0.
 The pre-release indicator is encoded as:

-* -1: Release Candidate
+* -1: Release Candidate (RC)
 * -2: Beta
 * -3: Alpha